-Multiple ASSURE Cyber Audit Reports should not be stored unless approval has been given as part of your accreditation by the CAA.
-If you are unsure please contact the CAA at cyber@caa.co.uk.
+Multiple ASSURE Cyber Audit Reports should not be stored on ASSURE Cyber Supplier infrastructure unless concurrent audit approval has been given as part of your accreditation by the CAA.
+If you are unsure, please contact the CAA at cyber@caa.co.uk.